-□ The applicant provided their date of birth and answered all the character and fitness questions.
+☐ The applicant provided their date of birth and answered all the character and fitness questions.

-Note -OLAP will use the DOB to conduct a criminal background check and a financial background check for judgements and liens on all applicants
+Note -The DOJ R & A Program will use the DOB to conduct a criminal background check and a financial background check for judgements and liens on all applicants

-□ The applicant has answered the five questions about the applicant's background.

-\Box If the applicant answered "yes" to any of the questions or needs to explain any past criminal or financial background information, they have included an addendum.
+- ☐ The applicant has answered the five questions about the applicant's background. - ☐ If the applicant answered "yes" to any of the questions or needs to explain any past criminal or financial background information, they have included an addendum.

-- It is important that individuals know that they must disclose everything to OLAP.
-Even if it was something that was expunged.
-OLAP will still find it and still want to know about it.
-OLAP typically is not concerned with basic traffic citations, like speeding, unless drugs or alcohol were involved.
-OLAP will want to know about any defaulted loans or child support payment issues that have occurred. - Has the representative ever been found guilty of, or pleaded guilty or nolo contendere to, a serious crime, as defined in 8 C.F.R. § 1003.102(h), in any court anywhere in the world? - Those who committed or attempted to commit a "serious crime" are not qualified to be an accredited representative.
-"Serious crime" is defined in the regulations at 8 CFR § 1003.102(h) to include any felony as well as any lesser crimes that have an element of: (i) interfering with administration of justice, (ii) false swearing, (iii) misrepresentation, (iv) fraud, (v) willful failure to file income tax returns. (vi) deceit, (vii) dishonesty, (viii) bribery, (ix) extortion, (x) misappropriation, or (xi) theft.
-Additionally, any attempt, conspiracy, or solicitation to commit a serious crime is disqualifying. - Has the representative ever committed prior acts involving dishonesty, fraud, deceit, or misrepresentation? - OLAP will consider acts of dishonesty, fraud, deceit, or misrepresentation in evaluating whether the individual has the character and fitness to become an accredited representative.
+- It is important that individuals know that they must disclose everything to The DOJ R & A Program, even if it was previously disclosed or expunged.
+The DOJ R & A Program will still find it and still want to know about it.
+They are typically is not concerned with basic traffic citations, like speeding, unless drugs or alcohol were involved, but will want to know about any defaulted loans or child support payment issues that have occurred. - Has the representative ever been found guilty of, or pleaded guilty or nolo contendere to, a serious crime, as defined in 8 C.F.R. § 1003.102(h), in any court anywhere in the world? - O Those who committed or attempted to commit a "serious crime" are not qualified to be an accredited representative.
+"Serious crime" is defined in the regulations at 8 CFR § 1003.102(h) to include any felony as well as any lesser crimes that have an element of: (i) interfering with administration of justice, (ii) false swearing, (iii) misrepresentation, (iv) fraud, (v) willful failure to file income tax returns. (vi) deceit, (vii) dishonesty, (viii) bribery, - (ix) extortion, (x) misappropriation, or (xi) theft.
+Additionally, any attempt, conspiracy, or solicitation to commit a serious crime is disqualifying. - Has the representative ever committed prior acts involving dishonesty, fraud, deceit, or misrepresentation? - The DOJ R & A program will consider acts of dishonesty, fraud, deceit, or misrepresentation in evaluating whether the individual has the character and fitness to become an accredited representative.
 They will also consider general criminal history and history of neglecting professional financial or legal obligation.
-Unlike the "serious crime" prohibition, these are factors OLAP considers.
+Unlike the "serious crime" prohibition, these are factors the DOJ R & A Program considers.
 Therefore, be forthcoming about any acts that may fall into these categories and proactively explain and rehabilitate the applicant's character with positive factors.